Rupalis123/VBA-Challenge/README.md

 * [Stock Data](Multiple_year_stock_data.xlsx) - Master data - Run scripts on this data to generate   the final report.
 *Multiple_year_stock_data.xlsm - macro enable workbook which contains VBA script

+#### I uploaded above excel files by mistake.
+Please kindly ignore those 4 files.
+They may have been partially pushed as I exited the push process.

+#### Code is included in TheVBAofWallStreet-Rupali.Surve.vbs file
+#### Please refer TheVBAofWallStreet-RupaliSurve.docx document to refer detail screenshots

 #### VBA Script handling ,mathematical issue

 * Before starting with the script, I analyzed stock data thoroughly.
 There are several records within spreadsheet with zero as the opening stock price.
 Those records also have corresponding high, low, close and volume zero as well.
 This potentially indicates lack of trade for that day.
 However,  to calculate percent change, zero opening stock price will lead to a mathematical problem.
 To address this issue I have included below logic, if opening price = 0 then percent change =0